4. In Love With Spring: My Novel Online

 “I love jamming with him and writing with him, but…”

 “You and Simon have written songs?”
-Mom said, surprised.
+Mom asked, surprised.

 “How can you just waste all that talent?
 You have to share it!
-What if the members of Food of the Gods were too shy to make records?
-The whole world would be cheated out of all that great music!”
+What if the members of Food of the Gods were too scared to make records?
+The whole world would be cheated out of all that amazing music!”

 Lisbeth made a choking sound.
 “Food of the Gods!
 Mom, make her stop.”